ZimbiX/pathfinder-elm/README.md

 ### Todo

-- Prevent creating gold when clicking to dismiss the 'maze not possible' popup
 - Record IP addresses
 - Prompt for player names
 - When clicking 'New game', bring along the opponent via an event through the backend containing the new game id - the id being generated way in advance so the link is in sync - "Your opponent started a new game"